-Scholar-in-Residence @ African American Library at the Gregory School
+Scholar-in-Residence @ African American History Research Center Gregory Campus

-CERCL in partnership with the African American Library at the Gregory School offers residential fellowships for scholars whose research would benefit from the Houston Public Library special collections (particularly the Gregory School archives).
+CERCL in partnership with the African American History research Center - Gregory Campus offers residential fellowships for scholars whose research would benefit from the Houston Public Library special collections (particularly the AAHRC - Gregory Campus archives).

 Viktor L. Ewing Givens